wlsy/AKTabBarController/README.md

 - Ability to hide the title in the tabs.
 - When the height of the tab bar is too small, the title is not displayed.
 - Only one image is needed for both selected and unselected states (style is added via CoreGraphics).
-- Images are resized when needed and particularly in landscape mode.
+- Icons are resized when needed and particularly in landscape mode.
 - Animated state of the tabs with a nice cross fade animation.

 ## Preview